‘Biblical scholar’ says The Walking Dead turned his life upside down when it used his name. Now, he’s suing for it

 Further, the complaint states, Kirkman, a self-described atheist, has told interviewers that he likes to name his characters after real people, such as the “a**holes” he calls Phillip, after a classmate from grammar school who used to torment him.

-“Upon information and belief, Kirkman harbored animus toward Mr. Richards – due to Mr. Richards' biblical content, strong stance on scriptural truth, and his bible-based testimony including that Mr. Richards states he saw Jesus twice – which motivated Kirkman to target Mr. Richards through the Thomas Richards character,” according to the complaint.
+“Upon information and belief, Kirkman harbored animus toward Mr. Richards – due to Mr. Richards' biblical content, strong stance on scriptural truth, and his bible-based testimony including that Mr. Richards states he saw Jesus twice – which motivated Kirkman to target Mr. Richards through the Thomas Richards character,” according to the complaint, which does not provide any concrete examples of Kirkman being aware of Richards or his work.

 The complaint attempts to bolster its argument by highlighting what it says were “deliberate efforts” by AMC in its TV adaptation of the Walking Dead comic books to avoid using the name “Thomas Richards.”
 It speculates that the network was aware of the “problematic nature” of the name, and theorizes that this is why AMC dropped the character’s last name and rechristened him, simply, “Tomas.”

 Beyond the name, Richards says there are aspects of his eponymous Walking Dead character that suggest it’s in fact meant to be him.
 The Walking Dead’s Thomas Richards was incarcerated for a violent crime, but falsely claimed he had been imprisoned for tax fraud, in order to gloss over his actual past.
 According to Richards’s complaint, this detail “maliciously dredges up” his past support for a disgraced preacher he once followed named Tony Alamo, née Bernie Lazar Hoffman, who did six years in the 1990s for tax fraud and in 2009 was sentenced to 175 years after being found guilty of sexually abusing young girls.
-(Alamo died in prison in 2017, at the age of 82.)
+(Alamo, who infamously took an 8-year-girl as a wife when he was in his 50s, died in prison in 2017, at the age of 82.)

-Richards insisted to The Independent that he immediately reversed course on Alamo once he learned of the new charges and claims he hasn’t been to church since.
+Richards insisted to The Independent that while he stuck by Alamo through his tax conviction, he said he immediately reversed course on him once he learned of the new charges and claimed he became so soured on Alamo that he stopped physically going to church altogether.
 Still, his complaint says the portrayal “creates the identifying characteristics that allow readers to reasonably connect the fictional character to Plaintiff.”
+(The complaint, again, contains no concrete proof of this.)

 “I don't know what was in [Kirkman’s] head, but it seems like an awfully strange coincidence,” said Weingarten Richards. “...
 So there's a strange parallel there.
 And it just seemed to me like, it doesn't seem like a coincidence.”